ArthurCRodrigues/djangoLearning/LVL_1/readme.md

+# Files and their purpose
+When creating your first Django project, you may find yourself with a bunch of unknown files and folder and get yourself asking what they're for.
+Here's what all the files are made for:

 ## Migrations

 A migration allows you to move databases from one design to another.
 This process is also reversible, so you can "migrate" databases back if needed.